dwarvesf/brainery/README.md

 We use some plugins to enhance our workflow on Obsidian, such as:

-- [Obsidian Git] ( )
+- [Obsidian Git](https://github.com/denolehov/obsidian-git) A plugin that helps with automating git interactions for our non-tech folks.
-- [ImageConverter](https://github.com/xryul/obsidian-image-converter): A plugin that helps with mass compression of local images
+- [ImageConverter](https://github.com/xryul/obsidian-image-converter): A plugin that helps with mass compression of local images.
 - [Local Images Plus](https://github.com/Sergei-Korneev/obsidian-local-images-plus): A plugin that helps compress and localize images.
 - [Dataview](https://github.com/blacksmithgu/obsidian-dataview): A SQL-like plugin that helps us query and manage our Obsidian vault as a database.
 - [Templater](https://github.com/SilentVoid13/Templater): A plugin to help automate templates and run arbitrary code on our vault.